geoportti/geospatial-challenge-camp/source/index.rst

                 <li>Introduction to the challenge theme, meeting with stakeholders, forming teams</li>

-                <li>A half day public seminar will be held first on Sep 25th with all the collaborators and researchers and Geoportti RI and LIH experts</li>
+                <li>A half-a day public seminar will be held on Sep 25th with all the collaborators and researchers and Geoportti RI and LIH experts</li>

-                <li>A day and a half workshop with the researchers and Geoportti RI mentors (UTU, Aalto, FGI, SCS, SYKE, EUF) will follow</li>
+                <li>Workshop with the researchers and Geoportti RI mentors (UTU, Aalto, FGI, SCS, SYKE, EUF) will be held on both days</li>

               </ul>
             </td>